MalteT/console-hero/README.md

 - [ ] Add tests
 - [ ] Add option to explain all attributes of a thing.
       Something like `tags of ...` to list tags from `...` with description.I
+- [ ] Add a dice already, will you?!

+---

 Thanks to the creators of Dungeon World!